OSSPhilippines/idea/README.md

 // model Product ...
 ```

-To use other ideas, you can import them like the following example.
+You can use other ideas, just import them like the following example.

 ```js
 //my.idea